 The Company has zero tolerance for Unsolicited Commercial Email (UCE) that is in any way associated with the Company, its clients, or any of its client’s associates.
 Customers are prohibited in anyway whatsoever from using UCE as a means of advertising data or services to distribute such materials.

-21.2.1.
-Infringements of this policy can result in any one of the following:
+21.2.1 Infringements of this policy can be, but not limited to any one of the following:

 The Company makes backups at regular intervals.
 These backups are in no way guaranteed, and the Customer is responsible for backing up data remotely.
 The customer acknowledges that the company is not liable for any loss of data for whatever reason.

 Refunds are issued only at the discretion of the Company.

 25 CANCELLATION BY CUSTOMER